tomhendra/courses/README.md

 &nbsp;

 <h1>Coursework</h1>
-<p>Supporting files & notes</p>

 This is a complete list of all the courses I have taken on front-end development.
 Each directory contains either exercises, notes or both.

+Some of the completion dates are out of order because some courses were completed, then later rearranged to fit in with the Frontend Masters learning path order.

 ## Index of courses